tronicgr/AMC-AASD15A-Firmware/README.md

 -Added option for KLM input (e-stop) to either HOLD powered position or Kill power to the Motors -Added option for FSW input (Force offline) to either Always Park or let user use park/standby button.
 -Added Actuator type selection for Linear or Rotary type (gearbox reduction).
 The menus are showing new
-    options fit for describing the gearbox like reduction ratio, Steps of the motor and output angle range needed.
+    options fit for describing the gearbox like reduction Ratio, Steps of the motor and output Angle range as well the CW or CCW direction of the motor.

 example calculation for gearbox:
  (500pulses / 360 ) * 180degrees = 250 Pulses